Logo 2 Image

 JODIC's Vision

-To be a leading professional deposit insurance corporation at the regional and international levels.
+A leading deposit insurance corporation in digitalization of all relevant operations at the regional and international levels.

 JODIC's Mission

-To protect depositors with banks, to encourage savings, to strengthen confidence in the banking system, and to contribute to maintaining banking and financial stability in the Kingdom.
+Protecting depositors by insuring their deposits, thereby promoting savings, enhancing confidence in the banking system, and contributing to maintaining banking and financial stability in the Kingdom.

 JODIC's Objectives